j10sanders/jonsjournal/src/pages/blog/2019-02-02-sort_deck_of_cards.md.md

 Before my thoughts could spiral any further out of control, Byung consoled me:  it's because we have extra information about the deck of cards... we know the range.

 The range can be found in Θ(*n*), so that doesn't seem to be the issue.
-But I quickly came crashing back down to earth.
+But I quickly came crashing back down to earth... there must be tradeoffs.
 So we started poking holes in how great Bucket Sort really is.
 Maybe it's not that good -- it can't be, right?
-Let's see..

 I was tempted to google this mysterious, brutally simple algorithm, but figured it might be better to try implementing it myself.
 And to write about it's upsides and downsides *before seeing what anyone else has said about it*.
 So this is an exercise in thinking -- and if you want to learn more about this algorithm, feel free to google it instead of reading my inefficient way of understanding it.
 You might save more than log *n* seconds.
 Up to you.